How a right-wing provocateur is using race to reach Gen Z

 Money into Kirk’s nonprofit network has followed the traffic.

 Though Turning Point USA doesn’t have to disclose its donors, some are foundations established by wealthy conservatives, which report their donations to the IRS in annual tax filings.
-A partial list reads like a roster of conservative megadonors, including foundations affiliated with the Charles and David Koch network, the late megadonor Foster Friess and the Uihlein and Bradley families, who also help finance leading conservative policy groups such as American Legislative Exchange Council, the Cato Institute and the Federalist Society.
+A partial list reads like a roster of conservative megadonors.

 Kirk also leads a fundraising group aimed specifically at political advocacy.
 That group, Turning Point Action, has endorsed several congressional candidates for 2022.
-The list includes Washington's Joe Kent, Illinois' Catalina Lauf, Florida's Anna Paulina Luna and Ohio's Max Miller, all candidates who ran to oppose GOP House members who voted for Trump's second impeachment.
+The list includes candidates who are running to oppose GOP House members who voted for Trump’s second impeachment.

 “He works within the framework of the Trump movement.
 He is a good barometer of what the Republican right wing feels it can get away with,” said Michael Hayden, a spokesman for the Southern Poverty Law Center, a nonprofit group that tracks far right figures and organizations.